Dealing with Diabetes

 As with many medical conditions, there is a significant financial cost of living with diabetes.
 According to the CDC (Centers for Disease Control and Prevention), an individual diabetic’s average annual medical costs are $9,600.‡ The total medical expenditures of diabetics are estimated to be more than double those who don’t have diabetes.
 Plus, a study from Diabetes Care found that nearly 25% of adult diabetics cite out-of-pocket expenses related to diabetes to be a financial burden.

-If you’re a homeowner age 60 or older, and have diabetes or any other medical condition that comes with significant long-term costs, you may benefit from tapping into your home equity with a reverse mortgage from Reverse Mortgage Funding LLC (RMF).
-By accessing your home equity, you could add more financial flexibility to your retirement – and more easily cover the costs of long-term care needs, including medical expenses not covered by health insurance.
+If you’re a homeowner age 55 or older, and are dealing with the financial burden of diabetes or any other medical condition that comes with significant long-term costs, you may benefit from tapping into your home equity with a reverse mortgage from Reverse Mortgage Funding LLC (RMF).
+By accessing your home equity, you could add more financial flexibility to your retirement – and more easily cover the costs of long-term care diabetic care, including medical expenses not covered by health insurance.
 Call (888) 277-1567 to speak to a licensed reverse mortgage specialist who can help you decide if this is the right financial decision for your retirement needs.

 This piece does not constitute medical advice.
 You should consult your doctor with any questions, or before undertaking any new diet or exercise program.